cloudflare/cloudflare-docs/products/registrar/src/content/account-options/domain-management.md

 # Domain management

-You can manage your domain with Cloudflare Registrar in the Overview app of the dashboard.
+You can manage your domain with Cloudflare Registrar in **Overview** on the dashboard.

 ## Domain status